 What I’m talking about are the recent developments where Facebook have started adding more data into their interest-based ad targeting, specifically data from non-Facebook websites and mobile apps.
-Now for advertisers at least, and especially if you’re an Executive Business Coach, that is so much better!
+Now for advertisers at least, and especially if you’re a C-Level Executive, that is so much better!

 What sounds like science fiction, and almost spooky for the “targeted” (think about those ads that follow you around the internet), is actually in my opinion a smart move from Facebook.

 Nothing happens by accident over at the Zuckerberg camp:

 A Facebook spokesperson recently revealed, “When we ask people about our ads, one of the top things they tell us is that they want to see ads that are more relevant to their interests.
 Today, we learn about your interests primarily from the things you do on Facebook, such as Pages you like.
 Starting soon in the US, we will also include information from some of the websites and apps you use.
 This is a type of interest-based advertising, and many companies already do this.”

 I love it when technology is used to drive advertising costs down and conversions up, and in my opinion, this is exactly what this recent development is on track to do.